 We’ve all been curious about how it feels bouncing on a trampoline at some point in life.
 As we grow up, many of us look at trampolines as kids playing tools.
 Nonetheless, the continuous bouncing on the machine is responsible for numerous health gains in both kids and adults.
-As long as you remain vigilant, you can let your 3-year old safely play on a trampoline.
 For one to experience these health gains, they need to get a suitable machine.
 Below is a list of health benefits of using a trampoline.

 i.
 Lower-Impact Cardio Fitness